Alyssa Bermudez

 Anne Morgan

 Dr Anne Morgan’s first STEM picture book, The Way of the Weedy Seadragon (CSIRO), illustrated by Lois Bury, was judged a CBCA Notable Book for the 2022 Eve Pownall Awards, and won a Whitley Award for the Best Children’s Natural History Book 2021.
 Anne's other published children’s books include the Captain Clawbeak junior novels (Penguin Random House), and The Smallest Carbon Footprint in the Land & Other Ecotales, which won the Environment Award for Children’s Literature in 2014.
 Anne is also a national prize-winning poet, with a Master of Education and a PhD in Writing.
-She is the co-convenor of SCBWI TAS.
+She is the convenor of SCBWI TAS.

 Anne has experience teaching from infant to university level, and is happy to work with any age group.
 Anne is available for on-line workshops until further notice.